tonethar/IGME-430-Spring-2021/core-skills/1-client-tools-and-http-protocol.md

 ### II-C. Do this!

 - Modify the PHP code so that it is now sending an HTTP header named `X-author-name` with a value of `your-first-name` (your actual first name or nickname)
-- Take a screenshot showing this as I have done so below - you are also required to utilize Chrome's JSON Viewer - so go ahead and install it if you have not yet done so - [JSON Viewer](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh?hl=en-US)
+- Take a screenshot showing this as I have done so below with the web inspector open and showing the **Network** tab as I have done so - you are also required to utilize Chrome's JSON Viewer - so go ahead and install it if you have not yet done so - [JSON Viewer](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh?hl=en-US)

 ![screenshot](_images/ss-3.png)